Home/Face Procedures/Eyelid Surgery (Blepharoplasty)

-As we age, the delicate skin around our eyes naturally begins to droop and sag, which may cause one to appear tired or upset.
-Sagging upper eyelids can even contribute to problems with your vision.
-Using a technique known as blepharoplasty, the experienced plastic surgeon at our office in New Jersey, Dr. Christopher Godek, can turn back the hands of time and restore a youthful aesthetic to the area around your eyes.
+As you age, the delicate skin around your eyes naturally begins to droop and sag, which may cause you to appear tired or upset.
+In more severe cases, drooping upper eyelids can even contribute to problems with your vision.
+Blepharoplasty—commonly referred to as eyelid surgery or eyelid lift—is an aesthetic treatment performed to remove excess tissue/fat, smooth crepey skin, and address several other concerns related to the upper and/or lower eyelids.
+By customizing the eyelid surgery technique to match your unique needs and goals, experienced New Jersey plastic surgeons such as Christopher Godek, MD and Dr. Christina Pasick can turn back the hands of time and restore a youthful aesthetic to the area around your eyes.

 Many patients have come to the Personal Enhancement Center to enhance the appearance of their upper and/or lower eyelids.
-Key benefits of eyelid surgery can often include:
+The following is a list of key benefits of eyelid surgery:

 - The removal of excess eyelid skin